 - 1/4 cup powdered Swerve Sweetener or powdered erythritol

 - 1/3 cup smooth peanut butter

-- In a large bowl, whisk together almond flour, cocoa powder, protein powder, granulated erythritol, instant coffee, baking powder, baking soda, xanthan gum and salt.
+In a large bowl, whisk together almond flour, cocoa powder, protein powder, granulated Swerve, instant coffee, baking powder, baking soda, xanthan gum and salt.

 - In another large bowl, beat Greek yogurt and butter together until combined.
 Beat in eggs and stevia extract.
 Beat in almond flour mixture in two additions, alternating with almond milk, and scraping down beaters and sides of bowl as needed.